Tanyatsy/Real-time-programming/Lab1/README.md

 #### AutoScaler

 I have implemented "AutoScaler.scala" class, in order to find how much messages I receive per second.
-I have used a stack which contains time when the message was received, after this I compare each message time with current and scale the difference of it in order to calculate messages, difference of which is less then 1 second.
+I have used a stack which contains time when the message was received, after this I compare each message time with current time and scale the difference of them in order to calculate messages, difference of which, is less then 1 second.
-After this the number of messages send to "WorkerSupervisor.scala" class which depends on this count creates pool of workers with specific number.
+After this the number of messages is sent to "WorkerSupervisor.scala" class which depends on this count creates pool of workers with specific number.

 -------------------------